johnlwhiteman/COCOSCATS/README.md

 * *cd CoCoScatS*
 * *python install*

+## Warning!

+Before execution can take place you will need to establish accounts:

+* Microsoft Azure
+* Google YouTube
+* Quizlet

+All of them require secret keys for the generation access tokens via an OAUTH2 framework

 ## Execution

 You can run Cocoscats from the command line or as a web application.